csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - values in terminal nodes coditioned on tree structure
   - residual noise's standard deviation
 - [BART: Bayesian additive regression trees](https://arxiv.org/abs/0806.3286) (chipman et al. 2008) - learns an ensemble of tree models using MCMC on a distr. imbued with a prior
+- [On the price of explainability for some clustering problems](https://arxiv.org/abs/2101.01576) (laber et al. 2021) - trees for clustering